Almost Kahler forms on rational 4-manifolds: Introduction

 The organization of this paper is as follows.
 In section 2 we review properties of moduli space of irreducible pseudo-holomorphic subvarieties as presented in \cite{T} and introduce Taubes current.
-In section 3, to illustrate some key features of our construction, we construct spherical Taubes currents in the line class $\mathbb C \mathbb P^2$.
+In section 3, to illustrate some key features of our construction, we construct spherical Taubes currents in the line class of $\mathbb C \mathbb P^2$.
 The situation for the line class is simpler since there are no reducible rational curves.
 In section 4 we discuss various properties of $J-$nef spherical class and show that there are plenty of pencils in the moduli spaces.
 In section 5 we combine the constructions in sections 3 and 4 to construct weak Taubes currents from a big $J-$nef spherical class.
 An immediate consequence is the proof of Theorems \ref{s2bundle-1} and \ref{s2bundle-2} for $S^2-$bundles over $S^2$.
 We also study the geometry and combinatorics of $K-$symplectic cone and $K-$sphere cone of $\mathbb C \mathbb P^2\# k\overline{\mathbb C \mathbb P^2}$ with $k\geq 2$ and prove Theorems \ref{k curves}, \ref{good} and \ref{sc}.
 Finally, we compare our construction with the Kodaira embedding theorem.

 We appreciate discussions with T. Draghici, R. Gompf, Y. Ruan, C. Taubes, A. Tomassini, V. Tosatti, S. T. Yau and K. Zhu.
+We are grateful to the referee for careful reading of the manuscript and useful suggestions improving the presentation.
 During the preparation of this work, the authors benefited from NSF grant 1065927 (of the first author).
 The second author is partially supported by AMS-Simons travel grant.